 Anthony F. Aveni, Colgate University

-Watch Prof. Aveni's lecture by clicking here.
+Watch Prof. Aveni's lecture below.

 Raymond Mentzer, University of Iowa